-To receive the D.Min. degree, students are required to complete stages of classroom study, directed research and writing, and a supervised in-service experience.
+To receive the D.Min. degree, students are required to complete 44 credit hours through stages of class-room study, directed research and writing, and a supervised in-service experience.
 The exact course of study will vary according to the concentration chosen by the student.
-It is expected that the student takes the majority of elective courses within his or her area of interest and research.
+It is expected that the student take the majority of elective courses within his or her area of interest and research.